 The evaluation process consists of reviewing your transcripts and determining accepted credits from your undergraduate coursework that are equivalent to courses needed on CMU's teacher education program.
 You must submit official transcripts to EHS 421 (unless Central Michigan University was the only institution you attended).

 General Education Requirements: It is necessary to have a completed Bachelor degree with a 3.0 or higher and a writing competency course with a B- or higher, as well as speech and mathematics competency courses.

-Other Requirements: Teacher education students must complete other course requirements that fulfill Michigan Dea standards.
+Other Requirements: Teacher education students must complete other course requirements that fulfill Michigan Department of Education standards.
 The courses vary based on elementary or secondary options.

 Major/minor Coursework: These will be reviewed by the faculty advisor.